 To begin, open Disk Management on your computer.
 To do so, right-click on This PC > select Manage.
 Therefore, click on Disk Management from left side list.
 Alternatively, you can press Win +X and select Disk Management from the list.

-After creating unallocated space, right click on any of the clean hard drives and select New Spanned Volume or New Stripped Volume – as per your preference.
+After creating unallocated space, right-click on any of the clean hard drives and select New Spanned Volume or New Stripped Volume – as per your preference.

 After clicking the Next button, you should find a window like this-